 I adore felt crafts.
-I’m working on a project of felt fruit presently, but when my niece was 18 months old I made a quiet book using the letters of her name as inspiration for each page.
+I’m working on a project of felt food presently, but when my niece was 18 months old I made a quiet book using the letters of her name as inspiration for each page.
 A combination of craft glue and hand stitching created an interactive book of activities and textures.

 Although this is not a tutorial, I wanted to go ahead and post a few pages from my layout.
 My layout is made up of original designs, but inspired by elements of others’ felt book creations.
 In the interest of inspiring other felt book creators, here are my favorite pages:

 Alphabet “A” Felt Book Page: The ant page was one of my favorite (and a perfect gift from an “aunt”!).
 I made my aunt farm using a scrap of brown towel (for “dirt”) and a covering of green felt grass.
 I embroidered the ant tunnels and ants on the brown towel, stitched it into place, then placed a zipper on the grass so my niece could unzip the grass to see the bugs underneath.
 I reinforced the felt with interfacing since I didn’t think it would be sturdy enough to hold a zipper very long on its own.

 Alphabet “H” Felt Book Page: The horse page was one of my simpler designs.
 Layers of felt created dimension behind my horse- and a little extra stuffing (stuffed with snipped up scraps of felt) made him 3-D.

 Alphabet “I” Felt Book page: I was definitely one of my favorite pages to make and show my young niece!
 A scrap of thin white vinyl formed the slipper ice texture of the background.
 Layered felt blobs formed a little iceberg on which a penguin sat.
 This page has a surprise: a dog toy style squeaker stitched inside Mr. Penguin.
 Poking his belly makes him squeak- my niece loved this!